Mind occupies a significant place in the teaching of Vedanta philosophy.

 So to ‘reify or deify’ is the mantra that our mind has learnt as the modified form of the natural mechanism of ‘fight or flight’ syndrome in the game of survival.

 The best example for reification is the very entity we call ‘mind’.
-‘Mind’ is talked about as if it is an object rather than a process.
-Some of the ancient Indian Philosophers had even postulated a mental body, mental plane, mental world etc. made up of supposedly subtle “mindstuff.”
+‘Mind’ is sometimes talked about as if it is an object (container) rather than a (thought) process.
+Some of the philosophers had even postulated a mental body, mental plane, mental world etc. made up of supposedly subtle “mindstuff.”

 The example for deification is our habit of worshipping many of the natural elements attributing godly forms and supernatural qualities to them.